 - First and foremost, it is imperative that you know your score, that way you know where you stand.
 By law, all US citizens are entitled to one FREE credit history report, but depending on where you live your state may pay for one more.
 Georgia residents, for example, are entitled to two FREE credit reports from each reporting agency.
 This is a great time to make sure that all the information is correct and give you an overview of where your finances stand.
 Related Post: How to Dispute Errors on Your Credit Report

 - Pay your bills on time.
 It sounds simple, but I’m going to take a quick flashback to my college days when I was on the dance line of the marching band featured in Drumline. (insert flashback bubble here) To be early is to be ON TIME, to be “on time” is to be LATE, and to be late is UNACCEPTABLE (end flashback bubble…now).
 The same essentially holds true with how you pay your bills.
-Most people believe that as long as you pay before the due date, you are being financially responsible.
-Actually, the opposite is true if your goal is to give your credit score a nice boost.
 The earlier you pay your bill, the better.
 For one, you are certain that your bill will be received by your service provider way before the date.
-More importantly, paying your bills as soon as you get them can be a quick increase to that credit score.
+More importantly, paying your bills as soon as you get them can be a quick but subtle increase to that credit score.
 I try to pay all bills within days of receiving my statements and then record the due dates and balance due in my calendar.
 This allows me a quick glimpse of my monthly financial trends.
 This is something I recommend to EVERYONE!

 - Use only one credit card.
 If you have more than one card, start paying down the card with the smallest balance first by doubling the minimum payment.
 Once, that card is paid down, move to the card with the second lowest balance.
 Double the minimum balance and tack on whatever you were applying to the first card, until that card is paid down, and then so on.
 This, lovely people, is what is called a money snowball.
 Next, choose one card to work with, preferably the one with the highest interest rate and take the other ones out of your wallet.
 Freeze them, cut them up, lock them away but whatever you do, do not close them.
 Closing a credit card can sink your credit score faster than you can say “She Makes Cents”.
 Don’t do it, don’t do it, do not do it…